jonchoukroun/Slinger/README.md

 1) Access your Command Line (Terminal for OSX)* and enter: ruby -v
 If you are running Ruby 2.3... great!
 Move on to step 4.
+* For help with the Command Line, see Zed Shaw's [Command Line Crash Course] (http://learnrubythehardway.org/book/appendixa.html)

 2) Your Ruby version is incompatible with the game, so if you choose to update, go to brew.sh in your browser to install the Homebrew package manager.